 And that's why the exchanges came about in the 1st place...
 To alert everyone who was where and what they were doing, and allowing us all to utilise each other where before we couldn't cos we didn't know about each other.
 It ain't rocket science but some of us still prefer to try to use feathers and glue!

 Enjoy this discussion?
-Check out these related topics: New to Courier work, Courier Exchange, Haulage or courier insurance, Courier Expert, Shed 5 Exchange Site, uk courier solutions, Courier Mobile App, Courier expert / courier exchange, Worst name for a Courier Company, Regulation in the Courier Industry.
+Check out these related topics: New to Courier work, Courier Expert, Courier Exchange, Haulage or courier insurance, Courier expert / courier exchange, Shed 5 Exchange Site, uk courier solutions, Courier Mobile App, NEW EXCHANGE SITE ABOUT TO OPEN -Access to 2500+ drivers, Worst name for a Courier Company.

 Reply To Topic